Solatube - the skylight alternative

 3. What is the thermal efficiency of a Solatube sun pipe?

-A Solatube is an extremely efficient and effective way of lighting up dark rooms, delivering more light than any other form of window or skylight, relative to its size.
+A Solatube sun tunnel is an extremely efficient and effective way of lighting up dark rooms, delivering more light than any other form of window or skylight, relative to its size.
 That means you have a much smaller aperture in your home through which heat can escape.

 Smaller sun pipe systems mean improved thermal efficiency for a building.
 Combined with the ability to reduce a Solatube sun tunnels u-value from an already impressive (better than a double glazed window), down to between 0.5. and 0.7 with the Eco Optima addition, means it is possible to achieve Passivhaus thermal standards.